nillkitty/SKX/README.md

 * Integrated level editor

 # **Usage**
-SKX should run on any system that supports .NET core,  simply download the binary version of the game,  and either run **SKX.exe** (Windows), or run the command `dotnet skx.exe` from the appropriate directory.
+SKX should run on any system that supports .NET core.
+Self-contained Windows, MacOS, and Linux executables are available, as well as the .NET core version (.dll) which can be run from any platform using the command `dotnet SKX` from within the unzipped directory.

 Key/button bindings can be modified in the menu,  but the game comes with two sets of default controls for ease of use: